-But there is another way.
-Psalm 53 goes on to describe the way of fools.
+But there is another way: the way of fools.

-This description makes us think that our poet has suffered too many fools and has had to endure the consequences of the chaos that bubbles over from a life lived without wisdom.
+His description makes us think that our poet has suffered too many fools and has had to endure the wide consequences of the chaos that bubbles over when other people live their lives without wisdom.

 They are corrupt, they commit abominable acts…

 They have all fallen away, they are all alike perverse…

 They eat up my people as they eat bread and do not call upon God.

 The psalmist pictures God earnestly searching for wisdom among the humans; the Holy One calling out for righteousness.